rayhog/aviator-jekyll-template/_api/sw_edition1.5.md

 type:
 description: Matches the software edition from the Technopedia database.
 content_markdown: |-
   Software edition represents the version of the product, such as Standard, Premium, or other version name for the product.
+The edition is helpful in identifying versions of a product.
   <br>